samAd0san/cgc-react/README.md

 1. Added two arrows left and right
 2. displayed the metadata
 3. fixed the limit of pages i.e pagination should stop at the first and last page

+# Searching
+1. Added a search bar using Tailwind
+2. custom methods for events
+- onTextChange
+- onSearch
+- onKeyUp (To search when pressed the Enter key)